Guide

 Whatever your client’s home improvement project, you will need the right equipment, a roadworthy vehicle, and the necessary supplies to meet your client’s needs.
 These include:

-• Tools and equipment: You will need basic tools like an extension ladder, basic tool kit, sander, cordless drill, handsaw, and safety equipment for every job.
+• Tools and equipment: You’ll need basic tools like an extension ladder, basic tool kit, sander, cordless drill, handsaw, and safety equipment for every job.

-• Transportation: Having your own vehicle in good working order is a must – either owned or rented.
+• Transportation: Having your own vehicle – either owned or rented – in good working order is a must.

-• Local suppliers: Having a reliable supplier on hand for items such as nails, paint, and anything else that you may need.
+• Local suppliers: Find a reliable local supplier for items such as nails, paint, and anything else that you may need.

 8. Startup costs

 A handyman or handywoman business starts with good financial planning.
 Make a list of everything your business will need, and how much it will cost.
-If you don’t have sufficient startup capital, there are a variety of funding sources you can consider:
+If you don’t have sufficient startup capital, you could consider:

-• Business loan or business line of credit
+• a business loan or business line of credit

 9. Set your prices

-It’s important to have a price list in place before you offer your services to customers.
+Have a price list in place before you offer your services to customers.
 Do your research to see what your competitors are charging in the local area.
-There are a number of factors to consider:
+Factors to consider include:

-• Overhead costs: Calculate your hourly overhead by estimating your running costs for marketing, phone bills, transportation, and any other costs.
+• Overhead costs: Calculate your hourly overheads by estimating your running costs for marketing, phone bills, transportation, and so on.

-• Labor costs: FIgure out how much to charge with this formula – multiple your hourly labor rate by the hours it will take to complete the job.
+• Labor costs: FIgure out how much to charge by multiplying your hourly labor rate by the hours it will take to complete the job.

-• Profit margin: After all of your expenses are deducted from your gross earnings, you will know your profit amount.
+• Profit margin: After all of your expenses are deducted from your gross earnings, you will have the amount of profit

-• Taxes: Calculate what income tax bracket you will fall into (plus sales tax, if applicable).
-Set aside money to pay for your taxes.
+• Taxes: Calculate what income tax bracket you’ll fall into and how much you’ll need to pay.
+Includes sales tax, if applicable.
+Set aside the money to pay for your taxes.

 10. Get business insurance

-There are a variety of insurance plans you should consider as a handyman or handywoman.
+There are a variety of insurance plans to consider as a handyman or handywoman.
 Handyman insurance may include:

-• General liability insurance: It protects against both bodily harm costs and property damage.
+• General liability insurance: To protect you against claims for bodily harm and property damage.

-• Commercial auto insurance: If you use a vehicle just for the job.
+• Commercial auto insurance: To cover the vehicle you use for the job.

 • Professional liability insurance: To protect against work mistakes.